 I spent the next fifteen minutes surrounded by flight attendants offering me everything from medicine, water, and hot towels.

 How much does business class cost?

 Business class is a premium experience, but it doesn’t always have to cost as much as you think.
 All of the negative associations of long flights are essentially removed: there’s plenty of room in all directions, good food, and nice bathrooms.
 Although each flight’s cost will depend upon other factors like seasonality, length, and day of the week, a general rule of thumb is that business class tickets will cost three to four times the cost of an economy seat.

 Many flight experts suggest saving your airline miles for seat upgrades.
 I’ve used American Airlines 500-mile upgrades several times for this express purpose.
 In my opinion it’s almost a waste to either pay more or use miles for short regional flights (an hour is an hour, and I don’t really mind where I sit) but for overnight red-eye flights it’s definitely worth it.

 It’s also worth exploring ways to maximize your trip: like using stopovers in airline hub cities, or adding extra cities for a multi-city trip.

 How do I book business class flights?

-You can book a business class flight using any of the traditional methods for regular flights: online, directly with the airlines, or by calling your travel advisor.
+You can book a business class flight using any of the traditional methods for regular flights: online, directly with the airlines, or by calling your Travel Planner.